E. Christopher Clark

 - Produced a production of Temptress for the Players’ Ring in Portsmouth, New Hampshire in January 2014.

-- Edited and published four issues of Geek Force Five, a literary anthology.
+- Edited and published seven issues of Geek Force Five, a literary anthology.

 - Directed, produced, and marketed a production of Crossroads (or The Piano of Death for the Players’ Ring in Portsmouth, New Hampshire in June 2012